 Open Circuit Test of the Synchronous Generator

-open circuit characteristics of synchronous generator is explained here
+open circuit characteristics of synchronous generators is explained here

 - To accomplish this test the generator should move at its rated speed, no-load should be at its terminals, and the value of the field winding current should be 0.